-- Developing and offering a new course on "The Puzzle of European Politics: Democracy, Markets, and International Relations" in Stanford's Continuing Studies Program.
+- Developing and offering for several years a new course on "The Puzzle of European Politics: Democracy, Markets, and International Relations" in Stanford's Continuing Studies Program.

 - Serving as adviser to the Commission on Higher Education of the Hamburg State Government ("Hochschulübergreifende Strukturkommission, Freie und Hansestadt Hamburg").
 (For a report, in German, of the commission's work and further action on it by the government of Hamburg, click here).

 - Developing the notion of "professional schools" as a new structural option in European higher education (for the German text of a detailed chapter on the topic, click here.

 - Becoming involved in a variety of contexts in the current German debate on the reform and improvement of teacher education (for a copy of my critique [in German] on the current state of educational research in Germany, in general, and research on teacher education, in particular, click here).